Countly/countly-sdk-cordova/README.md

+## Phonegap and Cordova SDK for Countly

-Countly is an innovative, real-time, open source mobile analytics application.
+[Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 This repository includes the SDK for Phonegap and Icenium.
-You also need Countly server (either hosted on cloud or installed on-premise as Community Edition or Enterprise Edition).
+You also need Countly server - either hosted on cloud, or installed on-premise as Community Edition or Enterprise Edition.

 ### Using SDK